 The final of a taptoe: taptoe & het Wilhelmus, Militair concert with the Wilhelmus,

 The Wilhelmus in een calvinistic church, Wilhelmus in een orthodoxe kerk,

 Volkszang: het Wilhelmus, Sportsmatch: the Wilhelmus.

-When the national anthem was adopted in 1932, the official anthem of the Netherlands, it was thought that the nobleman Marnix van Sint Aldegonde (mayor of Antwerp) was its author.
-He was around 1570 befriended with circles around the House of Orange.
-The problem is that no single link ever found between Marnix and Chartres.
+When the Wilhelmus was officially adopted as national anthem, in 1932, of the Nether-lands, it was thought that the nobleman Marnix van Sint Aldegonde (mayor of Antwerp) its author was.
+He was around 1570 befriended with the House of Orange.
+The problem is that never a single link was found between Marnix and Chartres.